gosl alternatives and similar packages

 Installation

-Because of other (awesome) libraries, the easiest way to work with Gosl is via Docker.
+Because of the other libraries, the easiest way to work with Gosl is via Docker.
 Having Docker and VS Code installed, you can start developing powerful numerical simulations using Gosl in a matter of minutes.
-Furthermore, the best part of it is that it works on Windows, Linux, and macOS out of the box.
+Furthermore, it works on Windows, Linux, and macOS out of the box.

 - Install Docker